 This post below was written by Steve Nicastro who is a staff writer covering personal finance for NerdWallet.
 Follow him on Twitter @StevenNicastro and on Google+.
-Ward and Smith, P.A. attorneys Derek J. Allen and Matthew A. Cordell are quoted.
+Ward and Smith, P.A. attorney Derek J. Allen is quoted.

 If you're serious about the idea — and not just buzzed — understand that it takes a whole lot of planning, money and patience to make this dream become a reality.
 Starting a small business is already a difficult task, but breweries are highly capital-intensive businesses that come with additional legal and permitting requirements.

 But with sober planning, creative financing and tenacity, you can create your own neighborhood watering hole.

 How much you'll pay for brewing equipment ultimately depends on the size of your brewery and whether you buy new or used.
 You can purchase brewing equipment with the smallest capacity (1 barrel, which is 31 gallons of beer, equal to 320 12-ounce beers) for $100,000 or less if you buy it used, or pay up to $1 million or more for a brand-new, 30-barrel system (equal to 9,600 12-ounce beers), says Leonard Kolada, founder of Smokehouse Brewing Co. in Columbus, Ohio.

 Your brewery needs essential equipment: kettles, kegs, boilers, bottling and canning lines, conveyors, cooling systems, storage tanks, fermentation tanks, filters and beer labeling machines, piping and tubing, refrigeration equipment, cleaning equipment, waste treatment systems and tap handles.